learn-co-curriculum/js-async-intro-to-async/README.md

 Our diners would be treated to cold boiled goose, hardened potatoes, cold biscuits, and a fresh salad!
 This is not the goal.
-This meal was prepared in a _synchronous_ model, one-thing-after-the-other.
+This meal was prepared in a _synchronous_ model: one-thing-after-the-other.
 Whatever happened "blocked" the rest of things that were waiting for work.

 _Instead_, our chef should move between each of these tasks quickly.
 The chef